French Rental Income Tax 2026: Everything Landlords Need to Know (Revenus Fonciers & LMNP)

 Most micro-foncier and single-property landlords can file themselves — the 2042 and 2044 interfaces on impots.gouv.fr are reasonably clear.
 Escalate to a professional when complexity crosses a threshold.
 You probably need an expert-comptable if: - You are on LMNP régime réel simplifié — the liasse 2031 + 2033 and the amortisation schedule (plan d'amortissement) benefit from professional set-up, and the first-year cost is largely deductible. - You own more than three properties under régime réel with mixed works, loans and deficit carry-forwards. - You own property through an SCI à l'IR with multiple associates — the répartition du résultat between associates needs to be documented annually. - You are a non-resident landlord with French property and foreign income — double-tax treaties and the prélèvements sociaux exemption (for EEA/Swiss residents affiliated to a non-French social security) need careful handling. - You crossed (or are about to cross) the LMP threshold — the regime shift impacts affiliation to SSI and IFI calculation. - You had a rental dispute with a tenant (impayés, procedure, eviction) in 2025 — the deductibility of legal fees and the accounting of unpaid rent as loss needs clean paperwork.
 For the correspondence that surrounds tax filing — mise en demeure to a late-paying tenant, régularisation request to your service des impôts, ANAH/MaPrimeRénov' correspondence, PNO certificate request, declaration of work completion to the mairie — AdminLanding's Courrier module provides ready-to-sign templates in French, pre-formatted with the right legal references.

 Declaration season is where poor year-round tracking catches up with landlords.
 Missing one month's quittance can mean an hour of statement-chasing in April; lost PNO certificates can mean a deduction you do not claim.
-Rent by AdminLanding is a mobile landlord app (Google Play, and also on iOS via the App Store) built specifically around French rental compliance — ALUR-compliant leases, quittances de loyer, digital état des lieux, and — relevant here — year-round tracking of rent received, charges récupérables, non-récupérables, and occupancy rate per property.
+Rent — Lease & Short-Term is a mobile landlord app (Google Play, and also on iOS via the App Store) built specifically around French rental compliance — ALUR-compliant leases, quittances de loyer, digital état des lieux, and — relevant here — year-round tracking of rent received, charges récupérables, non-récupérables, and occupancy rate per property.
 For tax preparation, that means: - A 2044-ready export of gross rents and deductible charges per property, ready to copy into form 2044 or hand to your expert-comptable. - Automatic charge classification (récupérables vs non-récupérables) so you declare only what is deductible. - Invoice attachments stored alongside the rent ledger, retrievable in April without digging through email. - Occupancy tracking so vacancy periods are clearly visible — important when calculating rental loss or vacancy-related deductions.
-The pricing is pack-based, not subscription: €49 for the first property (50 generated documents), €39 for each additional property or top-up pack.
+If you let short-term, the app now also covers meublé-de-tourisme stays — registering stays, generating per-stay guest invoices and taxe-de-séjour records, and surfacing each property's micro-BIC classification (50% classé, 30% non-classé) — so the Airbnb side of your BIC declaration is tracked the same way as the long-term side.
+It also runs a per-property compliance check — DPE letting-ban status (class G banned since 2025, F from 2028, E from 2034), mandatory diagnostics, SIRET/LMNP, and short-term registration and taxe de séjour — alongside maintenance-deadline tracking (boiler service, chimney sweep, heat-pump/AC, gas and electrical checks, septic tank) with email reminders, so a lapsed obligation never becomes a decency dispute.
+The same check is available free, no account, with the compliance checker.
+The pricing is pack-based, not subscription: the first property is free, with 10 documents included and no card required; after that it is €49 per property (50 generated documents) and €39 for each additional property or top-up pack.
 No recurring fees, which matters for a tool used mostly twice a year (at lease signing and at tax time).
 If you prefer a browser-based workflow, the AdminLanding tax-filing toolkit covers the same workflow from the web.

 Conclusion: The 2026 filing season is compressed: online opens on 9 April, paper closes on 19 May, and department-banded online deadlines run to 4 June.
 For individual landlords, the leverage sits in choosing the right regime (micro-foncier vs régime réel for unfurnished, micro-BIC vs régime réel simplifié for furnished), getting déficit foncier and energy-renovation interactions right, and treating the higher 18.6% CSG as a planning input rather than a surprise in August.
 Keep your invoices, run the numbers both ways before clicking submit, and escalate to an expert-comptable when complexity crosses your comfort line.
-If you want to carry less of the year-round tracking burden, Rent by AdminLanding, or on iOS via the App Store, does exactly that — rent, charges, occupancy, and a 2044-ready export when April comes around.
+If you want to carry less of the year-round tracking burden, the Rent app, or on iOS via the App Store, does exactly that — rent, charges, occupancy, and a 2044-ready export when April comes around.

 Frequently asked questions